Canadian Sanctions Legislation

 Disclosure and Reporting Requirements

-The United Nations Act and Special Economic Measures Act require Canadians to disclose and report certain holdings and activities, specifically in relation to provisions that freeze the financial assets of targeted individuals and entities.
+The United Nations Act, Special Economic Measures Act and the Justice for Victims of Corrupt Foreign Officials Act require persons in Canada and Canadians outside Canada to disclose and report certain holdings and activities, specifically in relation to provisions that freeze the financial assets of targeted individuals and entities.
 Send the information by fax to RCMP Federal Policing Criminal Operations: 613-825-7030.

-The obligations of persons in Canada (individuals and entities), and Canadians abroad, are set out in the various regulations of the UNA and SEMA.
+The obligations of persons in Canada (individuals and entities), and Canadians outside Canada, are set out in the various regulations made under the United Nations Act, Special Economic Measures Act, and Justice for Victims of Corrupt Foreign Officials Act.
 The Royal Canadian Mounted Police and the Canada Border Services Agency enforce these statutes and regulations.

 Related Canadian Legislation